mizuta-c5/blog/README.md

+# Blog Project

+This is a blog project built with TypeScript and React.
+It uses Cloudflare Workers for deployment and Tailwind CSS for styling.

+## Installation

 ```txt
 npm install
 npm run dev
 ```

+## Deployment

 ```txt
 npm run deploy
 ```

+## Type Generation

 [For generating/synchronizing types based on your Worker configuration run](https://developers.cloudflare.com/workers/wrangler/commands/#types):